Ranked: 17 of 1

 Two: He thinks you’re the boss, now.

 Perhaps the most purely satisfying episode in terms of Six showing his mettle.
 One might argue Six “winning” isn’t really the point of the show, but it still makes for a pleasant change.
 He devises a rock-solid scheme to undermine and topple Two after the latter causes the death of poor 73.
 Employing misdirection and supreme cunning, Six encourages Two (a magnificent Patrick Cargill, essaying the journey from over-confidence to abject disintegration with precision timing) to believe everyone has turned against him.
 Beautifully plotted, and with some wonderful visual touches (the fight between Basil Hoskins’ 14 and Six to the strains of L’Arlessienne).
 There’s even a kosho match thrown in!

 Two: (to the innocent bandmaster) You’re lying, aren’t you?
 There’s something going on.
 You’re all lying!
 It’s a plot!

 5: Dance of the Dead

 Mary Morris essays a top drawer Two in one of the series’ most unsettling episodes.
 Six is invited to the Village Carnival costume ball, put on trial, sentenced to death, and pursued by an angry mob apparently ready to tear him limb from limb.
 There’s also more quality lobotomisation on display (Six’s friend Dutton, grotesquely outfitted in a jester costume).
-Two is intent on winning Six over, and in response Six issues his most defiant response (“You’ll never win!”)
+Two is intent on winning Six over, and in response, Six issues his most defiant retort (“You’ll never win!”)
 With the mocking laugh of Two and a symbolic telex machine that refuses to die, Dance of the Dead presents one of the series’ bleakest conclusions.